 Plant-based protein source

 Despite having no added sugar, the soup has a pleasant, mild sweetness to it and does not feel overly salted.
-No water is required; it’s ready to heat and serve right out of the can.
+No water is required, as it’s ready to heat and serve right out of the can.
 This is also a great option for those with other dietary restrictions: It’s organic, vegan, Kosher, gluten-free, dairy-free, soy-free, tree nut-free, and corn-free.
-If you’re looking for a lower sodium option, you’ll be pleased to know that Amy’s also offers a reduced-sodium version of this soup (960 milligrams per can).
+If you’re looking for a lower sodium option, you’ll be pleased to know that Amy’s also offers a reduced-sodium version of this soup that contains 960 milligrams per can.

 Calories (per can): 310 | Sodium: 1,320 milligrams | Saturated Fat: 2 grams | Protein: 8 grams | Added Sugar: 0 grams

 Best Chicken Noodle: Rao's Homemade Slow Simmered Chicken Noodle Soup

 Chicken has no antibiotics

 There are a lot of Chicken Noodle Soups out there, but no two are the same.
 For one that tastes homemade without the required vegetable chopping, chicken cooking, and long-simmering, we recommend Rao's.
 The chicken in it is more flaky than chunky but is raised without antibiotics.
 There are no artificial colors or flavors, and one jar is stocked with vegetables and meat, as well as herbs like parsley and oregano, and Parmesan cheese.

 To enjoy it on a cold or rainy day or when you have a sore throat, upset stomach, or are generally are not feeling well, just heat it up using your preferred method on the stove or in the microwave.
 Be mindful, though, that one jar is 16 ounces, or about 454 grams, which is a tad bit smaller than some other canned soups, which can weigh over 500 grams.